rebeccapeltz/flask-cld-upload/BLOG.md

 ### Working with Environment Variables

 Python makes it easy to load environment variables.
-The `python-dotenv` library is modeled on the Node.js `python-dotenv` package.
+The `python-dotenv` library is modeled on the Node.js `dotenv` package.
 We'll need 3 environment variable from Cloudinary made available to our code: CLOUD_NAME, API_KEY, and API_SECRET.
 Don't share API_SECRET.
 These variables can be exported to the local environment.
 When we deploy to Heroku, we'll see they have a way to add environment variables so that they are available to the app when running in a Heroku container.

 ```python
 from dotenv import load_dotenv
 load_dotenv()
 ```
-In our `upload` API, we use the `cloudinary.config` function to read in the environment variables.
-The `dotenv` library lets us use the `os.getenv` command to access them.
+In our `upload` API, we use the `cloudinary.config()` function to read in the environment variables.
+The `dotenv` library lets us use the `os.getenv()` function to access them.

 ```python
 cloudinary.config(cloud_name = os.getenv('CLOUD_NAME'), api_key=os.getenv('API_KEY'),